andyatkinson/andyatkinson.github.io/_posts/2023-05-26-better-writing-vale.md

 I've used it for blog posts on this blog, my company's work blog, and for writing book content which has Markdown within XML.

-It’s a configurable tool and has loads of options.
+It’s a configurable tool and has loads of options.[^engwriting]

 I’ve used it on book chapters that are 25 pages in length and it's able to chew through that much text content in about 25 on my M1 MacBook Air.